Heat pumps for electric cars: what are they and how do ...

 A heat pump is a device that uses a small amount of energy to move heat from one place to another.
 In an electric car, a heat pump is used to transfer heat from the outside air to the battery, which stores energy and powers the car.

-Several studies (such as this one), have ascertained how an electric car equipped with a heat pump is about three times more efficient than a car that does not have one.
+Several studies, including research from authoritative sources like the U.S. Department of Energy, have ascertained how an electric car equipped with a heat pump is about three times more efficient than a car that does not have one.
 In addition, this technology not only optimizes consumption during the winter, but is effective at all temperatures.

 Even in the absence of a heat pump, there are other means of minimizing the effects of cold.
 Many electric vehicles are equipped with heated seats, steering wheels and even seat belts, so that passengers are warmed up without heating the entire car.
 Some cars use minimal engine waste heat to heat the battery and extend the duration of the charge.